 - Apple Magic Trackpad

-The Macbook Pro is where all the serious work gets done.
+The iMac is where all the serious work gets done.
 The Macbook is what I travel with, and is my constant companion when I’m working out of libraries and cafes.

 The iPad Pro is part of my morning routine.
 While having breakfast I read about any of my interests and spend the rest of the time either reading a book (via the Kindle app) or watching padel matches on YouTube.

-During metro commutes I usually go through the saved articles on Pocket or listen to a podcast.
+During metro commutes or while driving, I usually go through the saved articles on Pocket or listen to a podcast.
 Both of these activities are done on the iPhone of course.